AMWA-TV/is-10/docs/Behaviour - Access Tokens.md

 incompatibility.

 The `value` corresponding to each permission key is a JSON array containing URL path specifiers that the user is permitted to perform the specific request against.
+In the case of IS-12 the JSON array contains resource role path specifiers as described in [BCP-003-02](https://specs.amwa.tv/bcp-003-02/).
 The asterisk wildcard ('`*`') is permitted in the path specifiers.

 A '`*`' wildcard can be used to replace zero or more characters (this is equivalent to the `.*` regex pattern).
 The wildcard may encompass multiple path segments, may be used multiple times, and may appear at any position in the path